iyerhari5/P13_DQN_Navigation/README.md

 ### Instructions

-Follow the code in `Navigation.ipynb` to train your the agent!
+Follow the code in `Navigation.ipynb` to train the agent!